Honda HR-V review

 Keeping things simple, there are just three engines available – a 128bhp 1.5 i-VTEC 130PS petrol, which is quiet and smooth, and a 1.6 i-DTEC 120PS diesel, which is also reasonably refined when compared to diesel engines found in rival cars.
 The recently added HR-V Sport brings a 180bhp version of the 1.5-litre petrol, along with reworked suspension and sporty styling touches.

 Unless you do very few miles, the diesel is the best option.
-With just 118bhp, the i-DTEC isn't tremendously powerful, but it does have financial benefits, with claimed economy of 68.9mpg on the top-drawer EX model, and even better figures for lower spec cars with smaller wheels fitted.
+With just 118bhp, the i-DTEC isn't tremendously powerful, but it does have financial benefits, with a claimed maximum economy of 56.5mpg on the top-drawer EX model, and even better figures for lower spec cars with smaller wheels fitted.

 Both engines come with a six-speed manual gearbox as standard, but the petrol engine is offered with an optional CVT auto.
 We're not fans of this kind of gearbox, and Honda doesn't offer it with any trick 'steps' in the gearchange like some rivals.
 That means it lets the engine rev harshly, and makes the petrol engine even less appealing.